Caaamx/Caaamx/README.md

 * Explainable AI
 * Business Intelligence

-I enjoy working across the full data lifecycle, from data acquisition and preprocessing to modeling, visualization and communication of results.
+I enjoy working across the full data lifecycle, from data acquisition and preprocessing to modeling, visualization, and communication of results.

 ---